Sustainability & Social Responsibility

 - Wild Life Protection

 - Policy Commitments

 - CSR Committee

 We are a part of Apeejay Surrendra Group, a diversified conglomerate built on a tradition of integrity, discipline, humility, community service and hard work for over a century since 1910.
 We strive to be an industry leader and deliver outstanding value to our customers through a world class shipping service and quality.
-In the last 67 years since our incorporation in 1948, we have maintained safe operations within the framework of the Indian & International regulations by setting and reviewing quality objectives and ensuring environment protection.
+For over seven decades since our incorporation in 1948, we have maintained safe operations within the framework of the Indian & International regulations by setting and reviewing quality objectives and ensuring environment protection.

 Our business sustainability and social responsibility principles incorporate views, experience and learnings of nearly seven decades and an understanding that global climate change and the degradation of marine & coastal eco systems is the result of many activities, including shipping industry.
 We are committed to not only continuously improve our existing systems and processes to minimize pollution or contamination of all natural resources including marine resources but to also promote sustainable use of local natural resources in coastal areas by communities.